 Bonus points if the character's eyes scan slowly back and forth as they read the out-of-shot cuecards.

 Also like Hollywood Tone-Deaf, in that professional actors can, well, act.
 If they aren't very good at their job, you wouldn't be able to tell if they were sucking on purpose for the Show Within a Show.
 Those that are good at acting typically couldn't mimic a poor actor, and even then, just like above, it'd be hard to tell if the actor was trying to fail — though it's something like common wisdom that only someone who's very good at something can be deliberately bad at something.
 Also, as per Rule of Funny, genuinely poor acting isn't amusing — or at least not as amusing as Bad Bad Acting.
-Impersonations done in Bad Bad Acting tend to involve Hugh Mann and Most Definitely Not a Villain.
+Impersonations done in Bad Bad Acting tend to involve Hugh Mann, Reading the Stage Directions Out Loud and Most Definitely Not a Villain.

 Just to reiterate, this is where characters try to act and do a horrible job at it, not when you think someone does a legitimately horrible acting job or even a So Bad, It's Good performance.
 We have a whole other set of tropes for that.